anderssandstrom/e3-ecmc_plugin_socketcan/README.md

 ## Link to hardware

-This module have only been tested with Kvaser Leaf 2 usb can interface.
+This module have been tested with Kvaser Leaf Light v2 usb can interface.
 More info about how to setup this hardware can be found here:

 [Kvaser Leaf V2 setup](kvaser/readme.md)